kevingbb/intro-to-intelligent-apps/labs/extra/data/movies-md/Spider-Man: Across the Spider-Verse.md

 # Spider-Man: Across the Spider-Verse

+## Overview

-**Overview:** After reuniting with Gwen Stacy, Brooklyn’s full-time, friendly neighborhood Spider-Man is catapulted across the Multiverse, where he encounters the Spider Society, a team of Spider-People charged with protecting the Multiverse’s very existence.
+ After reuniting with Gwen Stacy, Brooklyn’s full-time, friendly neighborhood Spider-Man is catapulted across the Multiverse, where he encounters the Spider Society, a team of Spider-People charged with protecting the Multiverse’s very existence.
 But when the heroes clash on how to handle a new threat, Miles finds himself pitted against the other Spiders and must set out on his own to save those he loves most.

+## Details

 **Release Date:** 2023-05-31

 **Genres:** Action, Adventure, Animation, Science Fiction

-**Keywords:** sacrifice, villain, comic book, sequel, superhero, based on comic, alternate dimension, alternate version, super power, brooklyn, new york city, superhero team, spider bite, super villain, cliffhanger, teen superhero, alternate universe, female superhero, cartoon spider

 **Popularity:** 1586.317

 **Vote Average:** 8.6

-**Reviews:**

----
+**Keywords:** sacrifice, villain, comic book, sequel, superhero, based on comic, alternate dimension, alternate version, super power, brooklyn, new york city, superhero team, spider bite, super villain, cliffhanger, teen superhero, alternate universe, female superhero, cartoon spider

+## Reviews

-**Author:** garethmb
+**Review by** garethmb

 **Rating:** None